michaelmcandrew/civicrm-docker/README.md

 - `generate.py` automates the generation of Dockerfiles (updates combos.json).
 - `build.py` builds images based on the dockerfiles (based on combos.json).
 - `publish.py` publishes these images on dockerhub (based on combos.json).

+## Multi-platform builds

+There are various options when it comes to creating multiplatform builds, including:

+- Emulation of platform architectures on a single docker host (slow and buggy when we tried it)
+- Using an external service such as Docker Build Cloud
+- Using 'multiple native nodes' (the route we went down).

+### Configuring multiple native nodes